supalarry/FootyBot/README.md

 ## Local development environment

-Finish next sections in the order listed.
+Finish the next sections in the order listed.

 ### Environment requirements